 - How often does your organization make short term plan (Annual plan, Quarterly plan or even Weekly or Daily plan)?

-How often does your company make Long term (LT) strategy/plan?
-And short term (annual)?
+- How often does your organization make Long term (LT) strategy/plan?

-How often is the output of LT strategy referred by people?
-Is it referred while making the next LT strategy?
-Is it even considered while making the next annual plan?
+- How often is the output of LT strategy/plan referred by managers?
+Are the past LT plans referred while making the next LT strategy?

-- The future is unpredictable: They feel that unlike the past, the future is far more unpredictable and hence there is no point in spending time on developing a plan that will be irrelevant very soon.
+- The future is unpredictable: With increasing VUCA, leaders feel that the future is becoming more and more unpredictable and hence there is no point in spending time in developing a plan that will be irrelevant anyway.

-- Strategy is developed in Silos: The strategy in companies is usually developed BU-wise or function-wise or Product-wise.
-The information asymmetry that exists among the BU, Functions, products and also between each one of them and the corporate team doesn’t allow people to actively participate in the discussions to shape the future.
-Most of these sessions therefore turn out to be negotiations between the corporate team and the BU, functions and product team, which typically happens turn by turn.
-In reality, the long term discussions and decisions that could actively involve the corporate teams and all the BU, functions and products are centered around problems, issues, opportunities and themes which may impact one or many BU / functions/ products the industry or the country.
+- Strategy is developed where the action is: The strategy in companies is usually developed BU-wise or function-wise or Product-wise.
+The information asymmetry that exists between the BU, Functions, Products and the corporate team doesn’t allow people to actively participate in the discussions.
+Most of these sessions turn out to be negotiations with the corporate team.